The Wild, Winding History of Pinot Noir: How One Grape Became a Global Obsession

 Pull up a chair (and maybe pour a glass), because the story of Pinot Noir is just as complex as the wine itself.

-Let’s start at the beginning…really the beginning.
+Let’s start at the beginning, but like really the beginning.
 Pinot Noir is one of the oldest cultivated grape varieties still in use today, with written records dating back to the first century A.D.
+Bet you didn’t see that coming.
 Roman historians mention vineyards in what’s now Burgundy, France, planted with a dark-skinned grape remarkably similar to Pinot.

 And it wasn’t just any grape.
 DNA studies show Pinot Noir is a parent (or grandparent) to a whole bunch of other grapes, including Chardonnay, Gamay, and Pinot Gris.
-Basically, it’s the cool genetic elder of the wine family tree.
+Basically, it’s the cool genetic elder of the wine family tree that came back for its chic days.

 By the 14th century, Pinot Noir was the signature grape of Burgundy.
 The Cistercian monks meticulously farmed and mapped vineyards, figuring out which tiny plots of land (later called climats) made the best wines.

-Some of those vineyard boundaries are still used today.
+Some of those vineyard boundaries are actually still used today.

 Why Pinot Noir Is So Hard to Grow (And Why That’s Part of the Appeal)

 Pinot Noir isn’t like bold, easygoing Cabernet Sauvignon.
-It’s fragile.
-Its thin skin makes it susceptible to disease, rot, frost, and basically anything Mother Nature feels like throwing at it.
+It’s fragile, with its thin skin making it susceptible to disease, rot, frost, and basically anything Mother Nature feels like throwing at it.

-It ripens early, which is great in cool climates… unless there’s a sudden frost.
-It’s prone to millerandage (uneven grape development).
+It ripens early, which is great in cool climates, unless there’s a sudden frost.
+It’s prone to millerandage (uneven grape development) which isn’t the best if you need all your grapes harvested at once because you can’t afford another pass.
 And it’s super sensitive to soil and microclimate.

-Because when it works (when Pinot finds the right balance of weather, soil, and care) it creates wines of elegance, subtlety, and haunting complexity.
+Because when it works (when Pinot finds the right balance of weather, soil, and care) it creates wines of elegance, subtlety, and complexity that will haunt you long after your glass is empty.
 It’s why wine geeks obsess over Burgundy.
-And why bad Pinot tastes… well, kinda sad.
+And why bad Pinot tastes, well, kinda sad.

 Wait—Pinot Noir Is Used in Champagne?